3Snake3/Sapphirium/README.md

 # Factions
 `Crimson Agate` - The scarlet-black faction that developed the «Bloodrage» software virus.
 Uses ruby as the main resource.
-<br>`Indigo` - Frosty fraction of blue-white flowers.
+<br>`Indigo` - Frosty fraction of blue-white colors.
 Founds all frost technologies.
 <br>`Military Defense` - A fraction divided into color divisions.
 Each division implies its own type of weapons.
 Orange - Fire, Yellow - Electricity, Blue - Water, Purple - Shadow, White - Light, Green - Acidic or Ionic.
 <br>`Golden Thread` - A faction of holy forces consisting of white, gold and black colors.
 <br>`Beam` - Electric power fraction consisting of white and yellow colors.
 It has put into circulation products called «Charged Resources».